-During the current scenario where the pandemic has hit the whole world, businesses are getting more inclined towards conducting virtual or online events ranging from short webinars to a full-blown virtual event.
+During the current scenario where the pandemic has hit the whole world, businesses are getting more inclined towards conducting virtual or online events ranging from short webinars to full-blown virtual events.
 And as a result, emails are the most trustworthy communication channel to promote your event campaign.
 Here’s how you can craft an engaging email copy:

 In this webinar invitation by HubSpot, they have sent a personalized reminder that the event is quite near and the seats are almost full.
-As the speakers for the event are from HubSpot itself, therefore, they have emphasized on ‘ABM campaigns’ which is the topic for the webinar event.
+As the speakers for the event are from HubSpot itself, therefore, they have emphasized ‘ABM campaigns’ which is the topic for the webinar event.